 If the methods mentioned above did not work for you, your doctor may likely prescribe sleep medications.
 Some are intended for short-term treatment, but there are medications that are intended for long-term use, especially if the insomnia is severe.

-The same as other types of medications, taking sleep medications pose some risks, which include addiction or habit-forming issues, medication interactions that can lead to serious health disturbances, masking of other medical conditions that could be the cause of the sleep problem, and rebound insomnia or grogginess.
+The same as other types of medications, taking sleep medications poses some risks, which include addiction or habit-forming issues, medication interactions that can lead to serious health disturbances, masking of other medical conditions that could be the cause of the sleep problem, and rebound insomnia or grogginess.
 In serious cases, the following health issues could occur: allergic reactions or facial swelling, increased blood pressure, nausea, confusion, weakness, short-term memory loss, dizziness, and complex sleep-related behaviors.

 Over-the-counter sleep medications